 Dr. Avossa and his wife, Kellee, have two children who attend Palm Beach County public schools.

-Antwan Wilson became Chancellor of DC Public Schools (DCPS) in February 2017, assuming leadership of the fastest-improving urban school district in the country.
+Antwan Wilson was the Chancellor of DC Public Schools (DCPS) from February 2017 to February 2018, assuming leadership of the fastest-improving urban school district in the country.
 Prior to joining DCPS, Chancellor Wilson was Superintendent of the Oakland Unified School District (OUSD).
 During his tenure, OUSD saw increased graduation rates, decreases in out-of-school discipline, a decade-high investment in teacher pay, and historic improvements in district operations.
 His commitment to collaborating with partners across the city earned OUSD national recognition for work on the Oakland Promise, a cradle-to-career initiative aimed at tripling the number of college graduates from Oakland, and the Equity Pledge, an emerging partnership between district and charter leaders to create a more equitable school experience for all Oakland children.